Oil and Gas Does Hadoop

 However, historic data usually shows constant production rates, whereas a well’s decline towards the end of its life follows a non-linear pattern—it usually declines more quickly as it depletes.
 When it comes to a well near the end of its life, past is not prologue.

 Production parameter optimization is intelligent management of the parameters that maximize a well’s useful life, such as pressures, flow rates, and thermal characteristics of injected fluid mixtures.
 Machine learning algorithms can analyze massive volumes of sensor data from multiple wells to determine the best combination of these controllable parameters.

-This analysis helps the well’s owner or lessee make the most of that resource.
+HDP’s powerful capabilities for data discovery and subsequent analysis can help the well’s owner or lessee make the most of that resource.